An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Meta-Evaluation of Automatic Evaluation Metrics

 \subsubsection{Sentence-level Metrics}

 \begin{itemize} \item \textbf{LENS}~\cite{maddela-etal-2023-lens} is a model-based evaluation metric that leverages RoBERTa~\cite{liu2019roberta} trained to predict human judgment scores, considering both the semantic similarity and the edits comparing the output to the source and reference sentences.
 Its values range from $0$ to $100$, where higher scores indicate better simplifications. \item \textbf{BERTScore}~\cite{zhang2020bertscore} provides similarity scores (precision, recall, and f1) for each token in the candidate sentence against each token in the reference, leveraging BERT's~\cite{devlin-etal-2019-bert} contextual embeddings.
+In this study, we use the f1-score as we observed that the trends of recall, precision, and f1 are similar.

 \end{itemize} We calculate LENS through the authors' GitHub implementation\footnote{\url{https://github.com/Yao-Dou/LENS}} and BERTScore using the EASSE package~\cite{alva-manchego-etal-2019-easse}.